-Note 5 - Net Transfers from the Hourly Plan
+Note 5 - Net Transfers to the Savings Plan

-In general, participants may transfer from the Hourly Plan to the Plan following a change in the employee's role with the Company.
-In addition, Hourly Plan participants with annualized compensation of at least \$50,000 in the prior year are automatically transferred to the Plan.
-Participant account transfers to the Plan totaled \$144,329,514 in 2015.
+In general, participants may transfer from the Plan to the Savings Plan following a change in the employee's role with the Company.
+In addition, Plan participants with annualized compensation of at least \$50,000 in the prior year are automatically transferred to the Savings Plan.
+Participant account transfers from the Plan totaled \$144,329,514 in 2015.